-The Safety Office provides a range of training courses to support University health and safety policies (see list below).
+The Health and Safety Team provide and/or organise a range of training courses to support University health and safety policies (see list below).
 The courses are generally aimed at University staff and Postgraduate Research Students.

 External training providers are used for particular skills such as handling of gas cylinders, ladders and evacuation chairs and tend to be run according to demand.
 A charge is usually made to cover the cost of the training provider.